carlosredolar/Geometry-Viewer/README.md

 ## Engine Functionality

-FBX models and textures can be imported dragging and dropping them directly.
+FBX models can be imported dragging and dropping them onto the engine.
+Textures can be imported and applied to an object if a GameObject is selected while using drag&drop

 ## Game Objects Inspector